 The White House has certainly seen its share of residents, but have any of them seen ghosts?

-In a conversation with Hoda Kotb, Jenna recalled the time she and her twin sister, Barbara Bush, may have encountered the undead while living in the White House during their dad's, former President George W. Bush’s, time in office.
+Jenna recalled the time she and Barbara may have encountered the undead while living in the White House during their dad's, former President George W. Bush’s, time in office.

 The sisters were in their shared bedroom when Jenna’s phone rang.
 “It woke us up in the middle of the night,” she explained.
 “We had a fireplace in our room, and all a sudden we started hearing, like, 1920s piano music as clear as day coming out of the fireplace.”

-It was so spooky that Jenna said she jumped in his sister's bed.
+It was so spooky that Jenna said she jumped in her sister's bed.
 “We were both awake!”

 To make things even more suspect, it wasn’t a one-time thing.
 “The next week, we heard the same thing but opera,” she said.

 They ended up talking themselves out of the possibility the place was haunted, but a White House staffer made her question it again.

 “I said, ‘Buddy, you wouldn’t believe what we heard last night,’ and he goes, ‘Oh, Jenna, you wouldn’t believe what I’ve heard.’”

 Ghost stories from the White House are nothing new.
 Many former presidents and people who have lived there have reported seeing or feeling the presence of President Abraham Lincoln.
 And Queen Wilhelmina of the Netherlands apparently even fainted at the “sight” of him.